syncfusion-content/asp.netwebforms-docs/aspnet/TimePicker/Getting-Started.md

 ---
 layout: post
 title: Getting Started | TimePicker | ASP.NET | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion ASP.NET Web Forms TimePicker Control, its elements, and more.
 platform: aspnet
 control: TimePicker
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Web Forms TimePicker

 This section explains briefly how to create a TimePicker in your application with ASP.NET.